cmorganl/MICB405-Metagenomics/Mastar_tabular.md

-# Workflow generating summary figures from Mash and checkM outputs
+# Workflow for making sense of Mash, checkM and LAST outputs

 ## checkM filtering